kodecocodes/SC_SpiroMifsud/For Instructor/script-part2.md

 CODING
 --------------------
+You can find socket.io at [TODO Spiro: show URL here as you show the Github page on screen.
+Describe how you already installed it into the app.]

 Back to our app.
 Let’s go ahead and initialize Sockets.

 we'll import the library at the top of the class